St. Patrick’s Day

 M

-aking news in Canada in recent weeks is the case of a group of international students from the state of Punjab in India’s north.
-More than 700 such students are currently facing deportation from Canada after Immigration, Refugees and Citizenship Canada (IRCC) discovered that Letters of Admission from their education institutions were counterfeit.
-These fake Letters of Admission, issued in 2018 and 2019 by various institutions, were submitted as evidence in study permit applications on behalf of those students.
+aking news in Canada every few months are cases such as a group of international students from the state of Punjab in India’s north.
+In that case, more than 700 such students faced deportation from Canada after Immigration, Refugees and Citizenship Canada (IRCC) discovered that Letters of Admission from their education institutions were counterfeit.
+These fake Letters of Admission, issued in recent years by various institutions, were submitted as evidence in study permit applications on behalf of those students.

 Ghostly image by Steinar Engeland on Unsplash